 Monday September 25th 1944

-On the morning of 25 September units of the 9th SS Panzer Division "Hohenstaufen" attacked the remaining men of the 11th Parachute Battalion in force, attempting to cut the division off from the river.
+On the morning of 25 September units of the 9th SS Panzer Division "Hohenstaufen" attacked the remaining men of the 11th Parachute Battalion and other various units in force, attempting to cut the 1st Airborne Division off from the river.
 The initial attack was stopped by bayonets and hand grenades.

 Overnight September 25th/26th 1944